Podcast: Play in new window | Download

 - If you value hard work, they will too.

-- If you value hard play, creative, spontaneous, present play, they’ll know how to do that too.
+- When you value hard play, creative, spontaneous, present play, they’ll know how to do that too.

-- If you value non-judgmental energy toward the neighbours who don’t think as you do, or family that don’t think like you do, your kids will learn that too.
+- If you value non-judgmental energy toward the neighbours who don’t think as you do, or family that don’t think as you do, your kids will learn that too.

-- If you want to create a community of authentic, supportive connection, they’ll feel surrounded by authenticity and support and engage the same way with their communities.
+- Notice that when you want to create a community of authentic, supportive connection, they’ll feel surrounded by authenticity and support and engage the same way with their communities.

 We get to create a family dynamic that deeply infuses our children’s world.